-- E.2 Norfolk's share of the sub-national guideline figures (the apportionment) for sand and gravel of 2.57 million tonnes per annum and carstone of 0.2 million tonnes per annum represent higher figures than the average figures derived from local production.
-These higher figures were used in Core Strategy Policy CS1 as the basis for allocations to plan for the provision of a steady and adequate supply of aggregate and provide flexibility. - E.3 Average annual sales of 1.36 million tonnes for sand and gravel and 78,023 tonnes for carstone (as at 31/12/18) have been derived from a ten-year sales-based assessment compliant with the NPPF and NPPG.
+- E.2 Norfolk's share of the sub-national guideline figures (the apportionment) for sand and gravel of 2.57 million tonnes per annum and carstone of 0.2 million tonnes per annum is higher than the 10-year, 3-year or 20-year average figures derived from local production.
+These higher figures were used in Core Strategy Policy CS1 as the basis for allocations to plan for the provision of a steady and adequate supply of aggregate and provide flexibility. - E.3 Average annual sales of 1.36 million tonnes for sand and gravel and 0.075 million tonnes for carstone (as at 31/12/19) have been derived from a ten-year sales-based assessment compliant with the NPPF and NPPG.
 The Mineral Planning Authority does not consider it prudent at this time (prior to the outcome of the Norfolk Minerals and Waste Local Plan Review) to base allocations purely on a rolling average of ten years' sales, as having regard to paragraph 11 of the NPPF, flexibility is required in allocations. - E.4 The current Minerals and Waste Local Plan Review is the most appropriate method of determining any revised target for Core Strategy Policy CS1, having regard to the data in this LAA.
 The aim of any revised target will be to achieve an adequate and steady supply of aggregate over the revised plan period to 2036, recognising that Norfolk has not met the apportionment figure for many years.
-Minerals sales figures for

-Norfolk will be used to determine the most appropriate production figure for site allocations to be based on, considering the need to balance flexibility in supply to meet growth targets, while ensuring the timely completion and restoration of aggregate extraction sites.
+Minerals sales figures for Norfolk will be used to determine the most appropriate production figure for site allocations to be based on, considering the need to balance flexibility in supply to meet growth targets, while ensuring the timely completion and restoration of aggregate extraction sites.